adas7232/info/steps_configuring_new_Image.md

 1. Remote Development
 2. Remote SSH (Nightly)

 Now ssh connection from vscode (Windows) to raspberry pi is established.
+Lastly, dont forget to change the EOL sequence to *LF* to avoid any issues on raspberry pi.
+To change it permanently for any new code, go to *File -> Preferences -> Setting* and serch for EOL.
+Then set it up for ```\n```.
+Thats shoud be it.